Bloomingdale Snow and Ice Injury Attorneys

-For over 40 years, Mevorah & Giglio Law Offices has represented individuals injured due to ice, snow or water left on sidewalks in Chicago and throughout Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has represented individuals injured due to ice, snow or water left on sidewalks in Chicago area and throughout Illinois.
 Our award-winning attorneys have in-depth knowledge of the complexities of such cases and what is needed to prove negligence.
 We are honest, compassionate, accessible and approachable.

 Our clients appreciate our down to earth approach and unwavering commitment to protecting their interests.
 We offer free consultations, multiple offices locations, extended evening and weekend hours for your convenience, and regular communication and updates on the progress of your case.
 We also handle all personal injury cases on a contingency basis, so you never have to pay upfront attorney fees to receive the skilled representation you deserve.

 Water, Snow and Ice Injury Claims in Illinois